Sidney Kimmel Medical College Office of Admissions

 Congratulations on your acceptance to Sidney Kimmel Medical College.
 The information on this page will be updated periodically in the weeks preceding Orientation Week.
 Please check this page regularly for updates.

-If the following requirements have not been completed prior to orientation. access to BANNER and the SKMC student information system will not be granted.
+If you have not finished the necessary requirements before orientation, you will not be given access to BANNER and SKMC student information systems.
 Please direct all questions to SKMC.Admissions@jefferson.edu

 Matriculation Requirements